 The vulnerability as described in ISO/IEC 24772-1 subclause 6.32 does not apply to SPARK, because:

 SPARK uses parameter modes in, out and in out to specify the desired direction of information flow for each formal parameter of a subprogram.

+SPARK flow analysis detects and reports when a subprogram does not actually "change data visible to the calling program" (quoted text from ISO/IEC 24772-1 subclause 6.32), or attempts illegal changes to formal/global parameters declared as mode "in".

 Functions in SPARK are expressions and never have a side-effect.

 SPARK allows the programmer to specify a Global Contract for each subprogram that specifies exactly the global variables (and their modes) that are accessed by that subprogram.
-If it is given, then Global Contract is verified by static verification, otherwise it is derived by an analysis of the unit body and all called units.
+If it is given, the Global Contract is verified by static verification, otherwise it is derived by an analysis of the unit body and all called units.

 SPARK requires mandatory static verification of the absence of aliasing [SRM 6.4.2] between actual parameters and global variables at each procedure call statement.
 This means that the semantics of a program are not affected by a compiler’s choice of parameter passing mechanism for each parameter.